kageru/mdb-content/src/lesscode.md

 Don’t just not repeat yourself; don’t repeat someone else either.
 If someone has already written software that converts markdown to html, you don’t have to do it again.
-That part might have been obvious, but we can apply it to everything that is necessary for this little project (within reason, otherwise we wouldn’t write any code at all).
+That part might have been obvious, but we can apply it to almost everything that is necessary for this little project (within reason, otherwise we wouldn’t write any code at all).

 ## The components